ahmedihabb2/Dentista/README.md

 - Make comments , likes and review for a certain product
 - If you signed in as store you can upload your products or delete them
 - You can see your profit (Store / delivery)

+-Demo Screenshots will be available soon as the application still under development <3